When a person who owes you money becomes bankrupt, your rights to pursue them for payment may change.

 If you are unable to obtain bankruptcy details, you may wish to complete a Bankruptcy Register Search.

-Unclaimed money relates to funds from a bankruptcy or debt agreement that the trustee has been unable to locate the person/entity who the funds are entitled to.
+Unclaimed money relates to funds from a bankruptcy or debt agreement where the trustee has been unable to locate the person/entity entitled to the funds.

 For more information see: Claiming unclaimed money